cuppajoe123/Today-I-Learned-App/README.md

   interesting things they have learned

 ## TODO
-- Refactor to use the new Date Time API
+- Integrate Algolia API, such that submitting and editing a post makes the necessary changes in Algolia indices
-- Fine tune search feature
+- Mitigate against spam and abuse
-- Implement colorscheme
+- Add RSS feeds

 Test data is loaded from submission-bodies.json and submission-titles.json.
 Currently, the first 45 records are used and uploaded to Algolia for search